DiffusionNOCS: Managing Symmetry and Uncertainty in Sim2Real Multi-Modal Category-level Pose Estimation: Method

 \subsection{Pipeline for Category-Level Pose Estimation}

 The overview of entire inference pipeline for the 6D pose estimation is described in Fig. \ref{fig:overview}.
 For the condition of DiffusionNOCS, we aim to prepare fixed square shape normal maps, RGB images, and DINOv2 features with white background from given RGB, depth images and intrinsic parameters with 2D bounding box from detection.
 To create the normal maps and RGB images with fixed square shape, the cropping, warping and resizing operations are conducted sequentially on given RGB and depth images.
-For the cropping and warpping, detected square bounding boxes and their center are used respectively.
+For the cropping and warpping, detected square bounding boxes and their center are used.
+To generate segmentations, a pretrained SAM~\cite{kirillov2023segment} with 2D bounding box prompts is used.
 For the creation of low-dimentional DINOv2 features, the processed RGB image are fed to DINOv2 network, then PCA and resizing to the same size of the RGB image are applied.
 After the NOCS map estimation via DiffusionNOCS, the square NOCS maps are reverted to the original image shape by re-warping and resizing, then a point cloud registration is conducted between points from masked depth image with intrinsic and points from NOCS maps to estimate 6D pose and scale.
 TEASER++, a fast point cloud registration algorithm \cite{Yang20tro-teaser}, is utilized for the registration.
 After the registration, we treat the inlier rate from TEASER++ as the confidence of the estimated poses.
 This confidence is an important value for the next section.